DayFlowCalendar Component

 return <DayFlowCalendar calendar={calendar} />;- When

-useSidebaristrue, the default sidebar (DefaultCalendarSidebar) is rendered with calendar filters and toggle-all controls. - When
+createSidebarPlugin()is added to plugins, the default sidebar (DefaultCalendarSidebar) is rendered with calendar filters and toggle-all controls. - You can customize width, default collapsed state, creation mode (

 Event Detail Experiences